home-assistant/architecture/adr/0022-integration-quality-scale.md

 ❓ No score: An integration that is available via the UI but has not been evaluated against the integration quality scale or does not meet the minimum requirements for scoring.

-🏠 Internal: This is an integration used internally by Home Assistant to provide basic components and building blocks for the core program of Home Assistant or for other integrations to built on.
-The Home Assistant project maintains these.
+🏠 Internal: This is an integration used internally by Home Assistant to provide basic components and building blocks for the core program of Home Assistant or for other integrations to build on.
+The Home Assistant project maintains integrations of this level.

 💾 Legacy: An older integration that has not yet transitioned to the Home Assistant user interface and lacks modern (nowadays considered normal) features.